About this project

-After the election of Donald Trump by the electoral votes of "red" states, I resolved to challenge my feelings of incredulity and animosity towards those states by visiting as many of them as I can while Trump is in office and making paintings about my experiences there.
-From January 2017 through January 2021, I am taking short trips to several red states each year.
-While there, I talk to people, take pictures, and make notes and drawings.
-Then I come back to my studio in Seattle and make a group of paintings based on my experiences in each state.
+After the election of Donald Trump by the electoral votes of "red" states, I resolved to challenge my feelings of otherness and animosity towards those states by visiting as many of them as I can while Trump is in office and making paintings about my experiences there.
 My primary goals for this project are to make contact with red states (specifically the people and landscapes they contain) and to make paintings.
-I don’t want to hate the country I live in.
-I can’t hate a place I have had personal experiences in.
-I can’t hate a place I paint.

-With this project, I am not attempting to summarize each state.
+With this project, I am not attempting to summarize or represent each state.
 I am not a self-appointed ambassador from a blue state.
 I am not trying to have the quintessential experience of each state.
 I’m not observing from a distance.
-I am having an experience in each state, as myself.
-I’m doing this out of a personal need to not spend four years hating half of my country.
+I am having an experience in each state, as myself: a white, queer, female artist from Seattle.
 As a painter who often bases projects on a sense of place, I know that I end up feeling connected to the places I paint.
+I’m using this project as an opportunity to interact with people I normally wouldn’t have the excuse to meet.
 I’m using painting as a way to insert myself into places where I’m not sure I belong.
-I’m using this project as an opportunity to interact with people I normally wouldn’t have the excuse to meet.

 I am reading Moby-Dick while I do this project.
 Part of the title of each painting (the part in parentheses) is a chapter title in Moby-Dick.
 I am on a journey of intimacy with our country.
 I must be stalwart as I pursue my whale so as not to be slain in the process.